luke-joseph/movies-library/README.md

 This project was built using:

+- PHP / Laravel / Blade templating engine.
+- Vue.js
+- tailwindcss
 - [themoviedb API](https://www.themoviedb.org/).
-- PHP / Laravel for the api calls, data organisation and blade templates.
-- Vue for components, reactivity and features.
-- tailwindcss for modern and responsive design.

 The demo version can be found [here](https://moviesdb.lukejoseph.dev)